SwedbankPay/developer.swedbankpay.com/resources/development-guidelines/index.md

 ### Branching strategy

-To make versioning easier, the Git repository should follow [GitFlow][gitflow], [GitHub Flow][github-flow] or derivates, so released and stable code is kept in the master branch, while unstable and pre-released code — if such is required — is kept in the develop branch.
+To make versioning easier, the Git repository should follow [GitFlow][gitflow], GitHub Flow or derivates, so released and stable code is kept in the master branch, while unstable and pre-released code — if such is required — is kept in the develop branch.